psi4/psi4/doc/sphinxman/source/cubeprop.rst

     Produces cube representations of the molecular orbitals :math:`\psi_q(\mathbf{r})`.
 Orbitals are sorted according to increasing orbital energy ignoring symmetry.
+FRONTIER_ORBITALS
+    Produces cube representations of the frontier molecular orbitals.
+For closed shell species, the highest occupied and the lowest unoccupied alpha orbitals :math:`\psi_{\alpha}(\mathbf{r})` are printed, while for open shell species the highest doubly occupied, the singly occupied, and the lowest unoccupied orbitals of both alpha and beta electrons are printed.
 DENSITY
     This task can be used to obtain the alpha and beta electron densities, :math:`\rho_\alpha(\mathbf{r})` and :math:`\rho_\beta(\mathbf{r})`, together